sh1nu11bi/Routerhunter-2.0/README.md

 ### Description
 ------
+  The Routerhunter was designed to run over the Internet looking for defined ips tracks or random in order to automatically exploit the vulnerability DNSChanger on home routers.

   The script explores four vulnerabilities in routers

  * Shuttle Tech ADSL Modem-Router 915 WM / Unauthenticated Remote DNS Change Exploit
   reference: http://www.exploit-db.com/exploits/35995/